Constipation in kids is a big problem. Get the facts from pediatric urologist Steve Hodges, MD, so you can help your kids!

 You might think, “Of course!”
 Yet chronic and severe constipation often goes undetected in children.
 This is a big deal, since constipation is by far the top cause of belly pain, bedwetting, pee accidents, and poop accidents–conditions that are epidemic among children in Westernized countries.

 Even when constipation is noticed, it’s often undertreated, so belly pain and accidents (conditions that are totally fixable!) linger unnecessarily.
 Here are seven persistent myths about constipation that prevent many kids from receiving the treatment they need:

-Myth #1: The key sign of constipation is infrequent pooping.
+Myth #1: The key sign of constipation in kids is infrequent pooping.

 REALITY: The top two signs are 1.)
 XXL poops and 2.) poop shaped like pellets or logs.
 Children’s poop should resemble soft-serve ice cream, pudding, hummus — you get the idea!
 While infrequent pooping is indeed a sign of constipation, many chronically clogged children poop daily, even twice a day, because they never fully empty.
 So focusing on frequency can be misleading.
 (Get a free “How’s Your Poop?” download with illustrations that will help you spot constipation.)

 Myth #2: Constipation in kids is basically harmless.

 REALITY: Occasional clogged pipes are no big deal, but chronic constipation can plague a child into adulthood.
 When a child withholds, poop piles up in the rectum, an organ not designed as a storage facility.
 A large, hard mass forms, not only causing discomfort but also, in many cases, stretching the rectum so it presses against and aggravates the bladder.
 The child may need to pee constantly or urgently, or the bladder may hiccup and spontaneously empty.
 A rectal clog also can flatten the bladder, making it impossible for the child to hold pee overnight.